hungnovice/Noxborea-RTX/README.md

 ## How to build

-**This build script only support linux, android, windows support soon.**
+**This build script only support Linux and iOS.
+Android, Windows support soon.**

 ### Main file script:
 ```